 Agave 'Rum Runner'

-Agave isthmensis 'Rum Runner', also sold as Agave 'Rum Runner', is a succulent plant that forms rosettes of leaves with a dramatic contrast of golden-yellow stripes that run down to the center of each of the leaves in between the gray-green leaf margins.
-It grows up to 10 inches (25 cm) in diameter, producing numerous offsets at the base forming dense clumps.
+Agave isthmensis 'Rum Runner', also sold as Agave 'Rum Runner', is a succulent plant that forms rosettes of leaves with a dramatic contrast of golden-yellow stripes that run down to the center of each leaf in between the gray-green margins.
+It grows up to 10 inches (25 cm) in diameter, producing numerous offsets at the base to form dense clumps.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Agaves are not difficult plants to grow.
 They are slow-growing and dramatic and will even thrive on a bit of neglect.
 If you are the type of person who likes to fuss with houseplants and water a lot, Agave is probably not the plant for you.
 On the other hand, if you are the type of person who likes to set it and forget it, and you have a sunny window, Agave might be the way to go.
 Be aware that some large varieties will eventually outgrow your room (unless you have a large greenhouse), and Agave can be aggressive.
 They have irritating sap and sometimes very sharp thorns that can cause injuries to small children and even pets.

 In general, Agaves do not need to be repotted every year.
 Most species commonly found in cultivation grow slowly and take a long to outgrow their pot.
 It is also best to handle your plant as little as possible since they do not like to be disturbed.
 When repot, refresh the spent soil with a new potting mix and ensure the plant is firmly anchored in its pot.
 However, be careful not to pot the Agave too deep, as that will encourage stem rot during the growing season.

 Learn more at How to Grow and Care for Agave.